 Few other countries in the world can boast ski resorts right on their cities' doorstep the way Norway does.
-Cross-country trails crisscross Nordmarka, a vast forest north of Oslo, while Oslo Winter Park Tryvann is the place to go for Alpine skiing and snowboarding.
-Both are within easy reach of Oslo centre on public transport.
+Cross-country trails crisscross Nordmarka, a vast forest north of Oslo, while Oslo Winter Park is the place to go for Alpine skiing and snowboarding.
+Both are within easy reach of Oslo center on public transport.
 Bergen also offers miles upon miles of cross-country tracks in the mountains surrounding the city, and the same applies to many other Norwegian towns.
-Kongsberg in the south and Narvik in the North also have top Alpine resorts a short ride away.
+Kongsberg in the south and Narvik in the north also have top Alpine resorts a short ride away.

-Winter without ski
+Winter without skis

 Non-skiing visitors travelling to Norway in winter will find plenty of other activities to keep them occupied.
 Fun in the snow doesn't mean you have to don skis, or carry a snowboard.
 Instead you could pack a pair of snow shoes.
 Or skates.
 Ice skating is a popular thing to do in winter when Norway's many lakes freeze over and turn into huge open air ice rinks.
 If that sounds too risky, you will find artificial ice rinks on which to practice your moves in most towns and cities.
 Dog sledding and snow scooting are popular ways to explore Norway's winterland.
-Dog sledding is available many places up and down the country, while snow scooters are mainly used in the north.
+Dog sledding is available in many places up and down the country, while snow scooters are mainly used in the north.
 Other winter activities include ice climbing (Rjukan in Telemark hosts a popular ice climbing festival every year in February), ice fishing, sledging (Korketrekkeren, Oslo's corkscrew hill is legendary for this) and the occasional ice or snow golf competitions.
 For many, though, the most awesome thing to do on a winter trip to Norway is to go chasing for the northern lights in Arctic Norway – an awesome experience that can easily be combined with one or several of the above named activities.

 - Holmenkollen Festival, the highlight of the winter-sport season is a hugely popular event drawing thousands of skiing enthusiasts to Oslo (Mar)